laxamar/GPIO/README.md

 [![License](https://poser.pugx.org/piphp/gpio/license)](https://packagist.org/packages/piphp/gpio)
 [![Total Downloads](https://poser.pugx.org/laxamar/gpiosysv/downloads)](https://packagist.org/packages/laxamar/gpiosysv)

-A library for low level access to the GPIO pins on a Raspberry Pi.
+A userland (non-root) library for low level access to the GPIO pins on a Raspberry Pi.
 These pins can be used to control outputs (LEDs, motors, valves, pumps) or read inputs (sensors).

 Adapted by [laxamar ![(Twitter)](http://i.imgur.com/wWzX9uB.png)](https://twitter.com/laxamar)
 ## Installing

 From [AndrewCarterUK ![(Twitter)](http://i.imgur.com/wWzX9uB.png)](https://twitter.com/AndrewCarterUK)

+This release has two components.
+A server that can be installed via git orcomposer.
+A client that uses composer to install and run.

 Using [composer](https://getcomposer.org/):